What food can you use to stuff a dog toy?

 A Christmas special!
-Simply mash any leftover Christmas dinner together, mix with a small amount of gravy and stuff into your dog’s favourite Kong or Tux.
+Simply mash any leftover Christmas dinner together, mix with a small amount of gravy and stuff into your dog’s favourite Kong.
 Use only a small amount of gravy due to the salt content.
 Once again, the toy can be given as is, or frozen to prolong the fun.
 The toy could even be made up before dinner is served so that your dog can enjoy his Christmas dinner at the same time as you!
 Always ensure that the mixture has cooled significantly before giving to your dog.

 Stuffing idea # 10

 This recipe uses the vegetable leftovers from a Sunday roast dinner.
 All the off-cuts of vegetables, such as carrots, broccoli, swede, courgettes etc can be stuffed inside the toy, but remember to pack them in tightly if you want to keep your dog entertained for some time!

 Humous, bulked out with a few dog treats such as Fish4Dogs Tiddlers, makes a great ingredient for toy stuffing.
 It’s a healthy food for dogs and smells great, which, combined with the fish treats makes any food-stuffed toy irresistible!
 Just remember, do not use a variety of humous that contains onion, as this is toxic to dogs.

 Scramble 1 egg and then fold in a selection of your dog’s favourite vegetables.
 Spoon the mixture into the chosen chew toy and sprinkle some grated cheese onto the top.
 Place in the microwave until the cheese has melted and formed a “seal” over the contents.
 Once cooled, your dog can get to work!